 Instead of swinging open, pocket doors open by sliding into the wall, making them an excellent option for small, tight spaces, especially bathrooms, giving you more room to move around.

 Also, it makes ventilating your bathroom much easier.
-However, installing a pocket door can be a bit cumbersome and time consuming because it requires a recess in the wall for the door.
+However, installing and adjusting a pocket door can be a bit cumbersome and time consuming because it requires a recess in the wall for the door.
 Overall, pocket doors are functional, as well as nice looking, especially when you have guests over.

 If you want an interesting and cool vibe, then you can install a hidden door for your bathroom.
 When closed, these door alternatives for bathroom are completely concealed and you don’t know that there is one until you open it.